Frequently Asked Questions

 How does the office work?

 Our office runs on several principles, the first being the Kansas City principle.
 Having grown up in the Midwest, I am convinced that Midwestern manners go a long way in New York.
 We try and treat everyone who comes in our door as if the interaction were happening in Kansas City (where the people are always nice and courteous!).
 We try as much as possible to keep the office running in a timely manner, with room during the day for emergencies.
 My staff has been trained to look out for those problems that will likely require X-rays in advance and will try to arrange the is before your visit.
-Stamford appointments are mad through the New York office.
+Westchester and Stamford appointments are made through the New York office.

 Does insurance cover tests?